Champlain Valley of New York AVA: Climate

 In the wind shadow of the Adirondacks, the Champlain Valley has more sunshine, less rainfall, less snowfall, warmer summer temperatures, warmer winter temperatures, fewer late spring and early fall frosts and freezes, and more productive soils than the mountainous region immediately to its west.
 Lake Champlain acts as thermal reservoir moderating the severe winters and the warm summers with a climate affected by the "lake-effect."
 The distinguishing feature of the Champlain Valley of New York AVA is a short growing season that is suitable for growing North American hybrid varieties of grapes but is too short for reliable cultivation of vitis vinifera grapes.
 Although the AVA extends approximately 82 mi from the U.S.-Canada border to the southern tip of Lake Champlain, temperatures within the AVA are relatively uniform.
 The data included in the petition, lists the monthly maximum, minimum, and mean temperatures for four communities within the AVA.
 Ticonderoga, located at the southernmost point of the AVA; Peru located approximately 50 mi north of Ticonderoga, in the middle of the AVA; Plattsburgh, located approximately 10 mi north of Peru; and Chazy, located approximately 14 mi north of Plattsburgh and about 8 mi south of the U.S.-Canada border.
 The data shows that the AVA has a later last-frost date, an earlier first-frost date, and a shorter growing season than the surrounding regions to the north, east, and south.
 The region east of the AVA has a longer growing season due to the presence of Lake Champlain.
 According to the petition, as air moves eastward over the lake, it warms and increases in humidity.
 The warm, humid air reduces the risk of frost and contributes to a longer growing season on the Vermont side of the lake.
 Even though the lake is narrow, its moderating effect on surrounding temperatures is significant.
 The petition notes that South Hero, located on an island in Lake Champlain, is only one mile east of Peru, yet its growing season is almost 4 weeks longer than that of the AVA.
 The region to the south of the Champlain Valley of New York AVA also has a longer growing season.
 The growing season in Whitehall, within the Hudson River Valley, is two weeks longer than that of the AVA.
 The petition attributes the longer growing season to the warm, moist winds that flow upward along the Hudson River and the Mohawk Valley.
 These winds are blocked from entering the AVA by the Champlain-Hudson Divide, which is the slight ridge that separates the two valley systems.
 To the west of the AVA, in Lake Placid within the Adirondack Mountains, the higher elevations bring colder temperatures and a growing season that is much shorter than that of the AVA.
 According to the petition, the growing season within the Adirondack Mountains is too short for the commercial cultivation of grapes.
 Because of the short growing season within the Champlain Valley of New York AVA, V. vinifera grapes do not ripen reliably, so vineyard owners primarily grow cold-hardy North American hybrids.
 By contrast, V. vinifera grapes are commonly grown in the Vermont portion of the Champlain Valley, in the Hudson River Valley, and in the Upper Mohawk Valley near Lake Ontario.
+The USDA plant hardiness zones range from 4b to 5b.